sjursaa/odin-rock-paper-scissors/README.md

 odin-project

-# TODOs

-TODO: change while loop to for loop in playGame()

 # Notes

 JS script must be loaded after buttons are created in the index.html file.
 In order for event handlers to work properly.